Cohort 2 (2024-2025)

 *The Applicant must be an Academic Diversity Officer reporting directly to the Dean or Provost with five years or less employment in this role at a NADOHE member institution.*

-Interested applicants should submit their Curriculum Vita, Statement of Purpose, and a list of three references with contact information to email@example.com by June 15, 2022.
+Interested applicants should submit their Curriculum Vita, Statement of Purpose, and a list of three references with contact information to the ADO Fellows Program Application opening on August 15th..
 The three references should have knowledge of the applicant in his/her/their position as Academic Diversity Officer.
 The Statement of Purpose should include the following:

 - Profile of applicant's institution.